sal55/langs/MLang.md/readme.md

 ### Future Development

-There's quite a lot that could done to M, they would be in keeping with that level of language, but as my personal use of it is limited, most would not be worthwile.
+There's quite a lot that could done to M, that would be in keeping with that level of language, but as my personal use of it is limited, most would not be worthwile.
 As it is, it can still do pretty much anything that C can do.

 I have made several attempts to combine the M and Q lanuguages, but the attempts were over-ambitious, and the results poor and unwieldy.